Burro e Salvia, London

 Hire one of their exclusive kitchens and create a bespoke menu from a wide variety of dishes (carpaccio, fresh pasta and homemade pizza among them), and learn how to make your chosen dishes with the help of the school’s professional chefs.
 At the end of the class, sit down to an Italian dinner party feast and enjoy all the food you’ve made.

-The Bertinet Kitchen Cookery School
+The Bertinet Kitchen Cookery School, Bath

 The Bertinet Kitchen, in Bath, runs a range of relaxed and imaginative courses for food lovers, including many that have an Italian twist.
 If you’re looking for an Italian pasta- or bread-making class this is the place.